chelling87/Encycolepedia/docs/source/index.rst

 Welcome to the Encycolepedia!
 ====================================

 Hi, I'm Cole Helling.
-Here, I elucidate the various topics for the ITk Strips to the best of my abilities.
+I will elucidate the various topics for the ITk Strips to the best of my abilities.
 In the tutorials, I try to always point to the official documentation whenever possible.
 I may copy the instructions from those documents here to avoid having the user flip back and forth, however, please consult the links in the event of an issue.
 It's possible that something has changed.

 .. note::